DaveC3/Python-Xplane12-to-Winwing-UFC/README.md

 you most likly need to change these settings in the "mainUdp.py" file,  they are specific to my machine

-they can be founf in X-plane network setting tyab.
+they can be founf in X-plane network setting tab.

   UDP_IP1 = "192.168.1.169"